 - A new support service to make repairs and changes to people's homes - £25m to unpaid carer support - £30m innovation fund - 3.2 The White Paper follows other policy documents in recent years: - Building the right home3 highlights the need for personalised housing for adults with learning disabilities and/or autism spectrum conditions, with security of tenure/ownership and housing rights, a separation of landlord and care provision, design adjustments and flexible support which minimises restrictions for the person. - Building the right support4 aims to shift resources from acute or institutional settings to the community.
-It argues the case for re-designing pathways and provides commissioners with a National Service Model, so that people with LD and/or ASC who have been in hospital for a long time can move into the community.
+It argues the case for re-designing pathways and provides commissioners with a National Service Model, so that people with a learning disability (LD) and/or autism spectrum condition (ASC) who have been in hospital for a long time can move into the community.
 This is part of the Learning Disabilities and Autism Programme (formerly known as the Transforming Care Programme), which emphasises the need for commissioners to take a positive and enabling approach to risk. - Right support, right care, right culture5 emphasises the leadership and staff ethos, values, attitudes and behaviours that are needed to ensure that people who use services lead confident, inclusive and empowered lives.
-This document, which supports the regulation of registered providers, places good-quality care and support within a framework of human rights and citizenship. - The NHS Long Term Plan6 aims to improve community based support so that people can lead lives of their choosing in homes, further reducing reliance on specialist hospitals.
-The Transforming Care Programme that comes out of this - Out of sight who cares?7 states that successful outcomes come from treating difference with dignity and respect, and that the built environment and the right support can promote this.
+This document, which supports the regulation of registered providers, places good-quality care and support within a framework of human rights and citizenship. - The NHS Long Term Plan6 aims to improve community based support so that people can lead lives of their choosing in homes, further reducing reliance on specialist hospitals. - Out of sight who cares?7 states that successful outcomes come from treating difference with dignity and respect, and that the built environment and the right support can promote this.
 The report finds that too often difference is dealt with through restraint, seclusion and segregation this is especially the case in hospital settings, but sometimes in the community too.
-The report recommends timely diagnosis, earlier intervention, better training (e.g. around de-escalation, communication tools such as PECS and Makaton), review of psychotropic medication (which should only be used as a last resort), and a culture of openness whereby providers routinely tell commissioners/regulators about incidents of restraint and seclusion. - The recovery model has been central to mental healthcare for over a decade.
+The report recommends timely diagnosis, earlier intervention, better training (e.g. around de-escalation, communication tools such as Picture Exchange Communication System (PECS) and Makaton), review of psychotropic medication (which should only be used as a last resort), and a culture of openness whereby providers routinely tell commissioners/regulators about incidents of restraint and seclusion. - The recovery model has been central to mental healthcare for over a decade.
 It is a strengths-based approach that emphasises resilience and control over life's challenges.
 Research suggests that important factors on the road to recovery include good relationships, satisfying work, personal growth and the right living environment.
 This strategy describes how we will embed pathways to recovery within our care and support model in Wiltshire. - 3.3 In December 2021, NHS England and Improvement published the independent review into the death of Clive Treacey8, a man with learning disabilities who tragically died at the age of 47 in January 2017.
-An independent review found that a lifetime in institutional settings had seriously impaired his quality of life and safety, and that he
+An independent review found that a lifetime in